Change is possible, and it starts with each of us!

 • Structure & Continuing Education Units

-Professional dog trainers and behaviorists earn CEUs from the CCPDT and IAABC too!
+Professional dog trainers and behaviorists earn Continuing Education Units (CEUs) from the CCPDT and IAABC.

-CCPDT: 3 CEUs for Trainers & Behaviorists, IAABC: pending
+CCPDT: 3 CEUs for Trainers & Behaviorists, IAABC: 3 CEUs

 • Continue the Learning

 Within 24 hours of the live session, you'll also get a recording, transcript, and downloadable handouts to facilitate your learning.
 You are free to watch the recording as many times as you like.
-Please note that if you're using a sponsor coupon, your access may only be for 7 days.
+Please note that if you're using a sponsor coupon, your access may only be for 7 days from the live session, through June 6, 2023.
+We invite you to purchase it after that point to support this continued work.

 Attendees are also eligible to continue the conversation in the Grisha Stewart Learner Support Facebook Group.